littlegreedy/C-framework/README.md

 # finally
-All of my projects are under MIT license, feel free to use it under the license.
+All of my projects are under MIT license, feel free to use them under the license.